-EPE providers must seek other funds for transportation such as the local Department of Social Services.
+EPE providers may seek other funds for transportation such as the local Department of Social Services.
 EPE funds may be used to pay reasonable costs for student transportation for students going to and from EPE funded classes only.
-This may include tokens, the cost of a van or bus, or cab fare.
-These expenditures must have prior approval from the AEPP office before implementation.
+This may include bus tokens, the cost of a van or bus, or ride share services.
+These expenditures must be applied for on an annual basis, using the AEPP Application for Student Transportation and/or Child/Dependent Care Expenditures Form, and must have prior approval from the AEPP office before implementation.

-Support Services
+Support Services: